kaworu/lua-sysctl/README.md

   "read-only tunable").
 * You need root privilege to change sysctl variables
-* Some variables cannot be changed from inside a jail (and might depend of the securelevel too).
+* Some variables cannot be changed from inside a jail (and might depend of the _securelevel_ too).

-Theses limitations are not due to the implementation of **lua-sysctl** but rather to `sysctl(3)` and how FreeBSD work.
+Theses limitations are not due to the implementation of lua-sysctl but rather to `sysctl(3)` and how FreeBSD work.
 Note that most (if not all) theses limitations are desirables.

-* **lua-sysctl** is not able to handle values for all existing types.
-More precisely, it can handle the same subset supported by the `sysctl(8)` command line utility.
-It should not be an issue since most sysctl key have "simple" values (numeric or string).
+* lua-sysctl is unable to handle values for all existing types.
+More precisely, it can handle about the same subset supported by the `sysctl(8)` command line utility.
+It should not be an issue since most sysctl key have "simple" values (i.e. numeric or string).